Bin inspection program

 Contamination makes the service more expensive, poses risks to workers sorting the materials and can result in truck loads of recycling or food and garden waste being sent to landfill.

-Contamination can also be hazardous for workers at the Material Recovery Facility or result in odours that result in the facility being fined or even closed down.
+Contamination can also be hazardous for workers at the Material Recovery Facility, some items can cause fires or result in odours that result in the facility being fined or even closed down.